Vermont Court Records

 What to Expect in a Vermont Traffic Court

-At the hearing, the officer who issued the complaint may be the prosecutor and the defendant can hire an attorney; it is always advisable to do so.
+At the hearing, the officer who issued the complaint may be the prosecutor, and the defendant can hire an attorney; it is always advisable to do so.
 After the conclusion of the hearing, the hearing officer may render a verdict.
-If the defendant is found “Guilty”, then the court may administer the sentence and the defendant may be convicted and be liable for fines and penalties.
+If the defendant is found "Guilty", then the court may administer the sentence, and the defendant may be convicted and be liable for fines and penalties.
 A report may also be sent to the Vermont DMV.
-If the defendant is found “Not Guilty”, then the charges may be dismissed and the defendant may be freed of the fines and penalties.
+If the defendant is found "Not Guilty", the charges may be dismissed and the defendant may be freed of the fines and penalties.

-If a mandatory court appearance is required then the defendant may appear in court before responding to the charges, irrespective of the nature of the defendant’s plea.
+If a mandatory court appearance is required, then the defendant may appear in court before responding to the charges, irrespective of the nature of the defendant's plea.

 Failure to appear in court may result in a default judgment being rendered against the defendant and a notice may be sent indicating the deadline to pay fine.
 Failure to meet the deadline may result in additional late fees and the Vermont DMV may be notified of the non-compliance and they can suspend the driver's license until fines are cleared.